 Only recently discovered, this sloth is dwarfed by its mainland kin and also distinguished by a dark band across its forehead.
 Spending nearly all its time in the trees, falling into the water for a swim now and then, it's rarely vulnerable to natural predators.

 But humans are another matter.
-Their poaching and destruction of mangroves has already reduced the population by more than 80%, and education and stronger law enforcement is desperately needed, says EDGE, which seeks funding to help this effort.
+Poaching and the destruction of mangroves has already reduced the population by more than 80%.
+Education and stronger law enforcement is desperately needed to ensure that we don't lose thiese incredible little sloths for good.

 Sign this petition to urge the Panamanian government to work with local communities on Escudo De Veraguas to save the pygmy three-toed sloth.

 By signing, you accept Care2's Terms of Service.

 Having problems signing this?
 Let us know.